 - Distribute permits on the basis of some demonstrable skill, knowledge or past behavior (hunter safety courses, scuba green card, skydiving) - "Suboptimization" Reduced -- Favors people who value the experience or the resource enough to qualify. - Expensive to administer (Who sets standards?
-Who evaluates?
-Who is liable?) - Not very popular, people fear excessive regulation.
+Who evaluates?) - Not very popular, people fear excessive regulation.